belbert/VCVTB/IN/README.md

 Note:
 ------------

 1) VCVTB mixes the simulation order automatically to quickly have output for different ventilation strategy/family combinations.
 If you have other requirements you have to adjust it in the code.
-EnergyPlus AFN Calculations are executed in the order specified in the run.txt file
+EnergyPlus AFN Calculations are executed in the order specified in the Runfile.txt file in the in folder.

 -------------------------------------------------------------------------------------------